 Gain an understanding of sports science and how it will help you serve athletes.
-By providing this larger picture, sports massage therapists can have more informative intake interviews, answer questions and refer the athlete as needed, and use guidelines in conversations with athletes.
+Learn how to perform informative intake interviews, answer questions, refer the athlete as needed, and use guidelines in conversations with athletes.

 Complete this course on its own or as part of the AMTA/NCBTMB Sports Massage Specialty Certificate Program.

-- Describe the sports medicine team and the role of important players.
+- Describe the sports medicine team and the role each individual plays.

-- Explain the gait cycle and why this knowledge is important to massage therapists.
+- Explain the gait cycle and its importance.

 - Outline nutrition guidelines for athletes.